-- 7.1 Marks: - a. the RC signal boat will be Tashtego or Tomahawk unless otherwise notified. - b. the starting/finishing line mark will be a yellow buoy. - c.
-Mark W will be a green, red or white buoy. - d. when Mark L is a gate, it will be between two orange buoys. - f. when Mark L is a single mark, it will be an orange buoy. - 7.3 When looking up the course, the starting and finishing line is between a staff displaying an Oakcliff flag on the RC signal boat at the starboard end and the course side of the yellow buoy at the port-end. - 7.4 Modify RRS 33: A gate or finish line mark may be adjusted without signaling a course change and while boats are on the first half of the leg.
+- 7.4 When mark L is a gate, the gate marks will be orange buoys. - 7.5 When mark L is a single mark, it will be an orange buoy. - 7.6 When looking up the course, the starting and finishing line is between a staff displaying an Oakcliff flag on the RCV at the starboard end and the course side of a yellow buoy at the port-end.